bshoshany/thread-pool/README.md

 ### Copyright and citing

-Copyright (c) 2022 [Barak Shoshany](http://baraksh.com).
+Copyright (c) 2023 [Barak Shoshany](http://baraksh.com).
 Licensed under the [MIT license](LICENSE.txt).

-If you use the library in software of any kind, please provide a link to [the GitHub repository](https://github.com/bshoshany/thread-pool) in the source code and documentation.
+If you use this C++ thread pool library in software of any kind, please provide a link to [the GitHub repository](https://github.com/bshoshany/thread-pool) in the source code and documentation.

 If you use this library in published research, please cite it as follows: